Lake Livingston Area Real Estate Guide

 Quick Facts

-- Location: Approximately 75 miles northeast of Downtown Houston, centered around the city of Livingston in Polk County.
+- Location: Approximately 75 miles northeast of downtown Houston, centered around one of Texas's largest lakes across Polk, San Jacinto, Trinity, and Walker counties.

 The Lake Livingston area offers a distinct lifestyle choice, a world away from the urban density of Houston yet conveniently connected by US-59/I-69.
 This vast reservoir, one of Texas's largest, forms the heart of a community spread across Polk, San Jacinto, Trinity, and Walker counties.
 Historically, the lake was created in the late 1960s by the Trinity River Authority to supply water to Houston.
 It has since evolved into a premier destination for recreation and residential living, characterized by its immense natural beauty and serene environment.